MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/event-based/how-to/live-statslb-eb-howto-nav.md

 ms.date: 11/01/2019
 ---

-# Event-based Stats & Leaderboards how-to's
+# Event-based Stats & Leaderboards example code

 ### In this section